All Episodes

 How do you sit there day after day?

-What What made you have this reaction?
+What made you have this reaction?

-I mean, last week you had that one moment, or is it two weeks ago?
+I mean last week you had that one moment, or is it two weeks ago?

-You've gone soft or something.
+You've gone soft or something, or you're not.

-Or you're not, oh, I know what it was.
+Oh, I know what it was.

-These are my fellow ditto heads.
+These are my fellow dittoheads.

-Oh, you're talking about the guy who accused me I should stop the satire because stupid liberals don't get it.
+I should stop the satire, because stupid liberals don't get it.

 They believe it.

-Yeah, I mean that.
+Yeah, I mean this.

 I'll explain this.